Ireland clinch West Indies series win

 McBrine was then part of 72 and 79-run stands with Paul Stirling and Harry Tector before being dismissed for 59.

-Tector's 52 took Ireland to within 16 runs of victory but four quick wickets fell before tailender Craig Young's boundary saw them win in 44.5 overs.
+Tector's 52 took Ireland to within 16 runs of victory but four quick wickets fell before tailender Craig Young's boundary helped them win in 44.5 overs.

-Ireland had seemed set for a comfortable victory as Tector and Curtis Camper brought them to 190-4 but the duo's dismissals left the visitors on 197-6 and the conclusion to the contest proved excruciatingly nervy as Gareth Delany's six and a four still left five short of victory after he departed.
+Ireland had seemed set for a comfortable victory as Tector and Curtis Camper brought them to 190-4 but the duo's dismissals left the visitors on 197-6 and the conclusion to the contest proved excruciatingly nervy as Gareth Delany hit a six and a four - but he departed with the tourists still five short of victory.

-George Dockrell was then dismissed without a further run being added to leave the hosts needing two wickets for the most unlikely of comebacks before Young opened the face of the bat to steer a winning boundary to third man as Ireland completed a first ever ODI away series win over an ICC Full Member.
+George Dockrell then fell without a further run being added to leave the hosts needing two wickets for the most unlikely of comebacks, before Young opened the face of the bat to steer a winning boundary to third man as Ireland completed a first away one-day international series win over an International Cricket Council full member.

+After his second successive player of the match award, McBrine was also named player of the series as his move up up the Irish batting order was thoroughly vindicated in addition to his superb bowling.

-Ireland hopes of qualifying for next year's World Cup were boosted by the series victory as the games were part of the World Super League competition which counts towards automatic qualification for the tournament in India.
+Ireland's hopes of qualifying for next year's World Cup were boosted by the series victory as the games were part of the World Super League competition which counts towards automatic qualification for the tournament in India.

-Tector's seventh ODI half century in 10 games
+Tector's seventh ODI half-century in 10 games

-Tector's innings further enhanced the Dubliner's growing reputation as he notched a seventh one-day international half century in 10 games.
+Tector's innings further enhanced the Dubliner's growing reputation as he notched a seventh ODI half-century in 10 games.

 Paul Stirling, captaining the Irish because of the Covid-enforced absence of regular skipper Andrew Balbirnie, contributed 44 runs before being trapped by Akeal Hosein as the visitors recovered well from the first-ball departure of veteran opener William Porterfield to look on course for a dominant win before their nervy conclusion.